 - Continue to pursue hobbies that you enjoy and are able to do.

-If complex regional pain syndrome makes it difficult for you to do things you enjoy, ask your doctor about ways to get around the obstacles.
+If CRPS makes it difficult for you to do things you enjoy, ask your provider about ways to get around the obstacles.

 Keep in mind that your physical health can directly affect your mental health.
 Denial, anger and frustration are common with chronic illnesses.

 At times, you may need more tools to deal with your emotions.
 A therapist, behavioral psychologist or other professional may be able to help you put things in perspective.
 He or she may also be able to teach you coping skills, such as relaxation or meditation techniques.

 Sometimes joining a support group, where you can share experiences and feelings with other people, is a good approach.
 Ask your provider what support groups are available in your community.